Michael E. Horowitz: Review on FBI and DOJ actions in the 2016 election

-Review on 4 FISA Applications and the Crossfire Hurricane investigation
+Review of 4 FISA Applications and the Crossfire Hurricane investigation

 Another investigation into the FBI and Justice Department was launched by Horowitz in March 2018.
 This investigation targeted the FBI and Justice Department's filing of four FISA applications and renewals to surveil former Trump campaign adviser Carter Page and whether or not there was an abuse of this FISA process.
 A redacted version of the report of the investigation was released December 9, 2019.
 On November 18, 2019 Senator Lindsey Graham, Chairman of the Senate Judiciary Committee, announced that Horowitz would testify before the committee on December 11 regarding the investigation and provide recommendations on how judicial and investigative systems could be improved.

 On December 9, 2019, Horowitz released his report stating that the FBI found 17 “basic and fundamental” errors and omissions in its applications to the Foreign Intelligence Surveillance Court (FISA Court), but did not find political bias during the investigation of Trump and Russia, nor did he find evidence that the FBI attempted to place people inside the Trump campaign or report on the Trump campaign.
 However, in a Senate hearing, Horowitz stated he could not rule out political bias as a possible motivation.
 The report found that the FBI had a legal "authorized investigative purpose and with sufficient factual predication" to ask for court approval to begin surveillance of Carter Page, a former Trump campaign adviser.